-An offset account allows you to save thousands and shave years from your mortgage.
-Find out how shrewd Australians use them.
+An offset account could save you thousands and shave years off your mortgage.

 An offset account is a transaction account attached to a home loan.
 The balance of a 100% offset account is taken away from the principal remaining on the loan for interest calculation.